djm/python-scrapyd-api/docs/source/usage.rst

 .. method:: ScrapydAPI.cancel(project, job)

-Cancels a running or pending job.
+Cancels a running or pending job with an optionally supplied termination signal.
 A job in this regard is a previously scheduled run of a specific spider.
 See the `cancel endpoint`_ on Scrapyd's documentation.

 .. _cancel endpoint: http://scrapyd.readthedocs.org/en/latest/api.html#cancel-json